 Feed companion animals indoors and pick up the dishes when they have finished eating.
 Do not feed wild birds except during emergencies, such as blizzards, that prevent them from foraging for themselves.

 Stack wood in tight piles away from the house.
 Bushes and plants should be weed-free and at least 18 inches away from the house so that there will be a clearing between them and the building.
 Seal holes larger than 1/4 inch in diameter, cracks in the walls and floors, and spaces around doors, windows, and plumbing.

-To capture rats, smear some peanut butter on a piece of cardboard and add a dab of the Loganberry Paste to the peanut butter.
+To capture rats, smear some peanut butter on a piece of cardboard.
 Place this in the back of the trap and set the traps along walls in areas frequented by the rats—i.e., places where you’ve seen droppings in the past.

 Be sure to check the traps hourly!
 The little animals will be hungry, thirsty, and frightened, and they may die if left in the traps too long.
 Traps should be disabled when not in use and during cold weather.
 Release rats within 100 yards of where they were caught.
 Releasing a rat into a strange area will almost surely result in his or her death.